kwnktks0515/WebBrower_into_Menubar/README.md

 # WebBrower_into_Menubar
 Embeds web brower in menu bar
+Only macOS

 # What to do next
 - Implementation of multiple tabs